Hello amazing friends! I am so thrilled you stopped by today!

 When I removed the drawers, I got a big whiff of must.
 It has likely been several years since this dresser has been in use, and that smell would not be unusual for a piece being stored in the garage for many years.

-You may remember me testing an unconventional method of removing odors on this dresser HERE, but for today’s project, I went straight for the BOSS.
-I had never used it to seal in odors before, but it states right on the jar that it blocks odors, so I used the clear formula this time and brushed it on the entire interior of the dresser:
+I went straight for the BOSS.
+It blocks odors, so I used the clear formula this time and brushed it on the entire interior of the dresser:

 I let that dry overnight and then gave it the sniff test…no more musty smell woohoo!
-And don’t worry, it dries perfectly clear.
+And don’t worry, it dries perfectly clear with a matte finish.

 I gave everything on the outside a good cleaning and then moved onto the drawers.
 They were in need of a good cleaning as well.
 As I was wiping out the insides, it seemed the musty smell on them was only coming from the thinner pieces of wood that were on the bottoms, so I BOSSed the bottoms of the drawers.
 Then I used a product called Big Mama’s Butta in the Orange Grove scent (It smells amazing!!) and buffed it into the rest of the drawers, inside and out.